Tagline: Mandroid. Mercenary. Scientist. Ninja. Each one a specialist. Together they are ELIMINATORS!

 First there is the movie’s Han Solo clone, Harry Fontana (Prine).
 In terms of charm, Fontana is the real star of the movie, a smug and selfish smuggler who eeks a living escorting passengers across treacherous waters on his trusty, piece of junk boat.
 Sound familiar?
 Harry is in it solely for the money until reluctant sweetheart Nora Hunter (Crosby) brings out the best in him.

 Playing the role of the Jedi is Conan Lee’s Kuji, a ninja warrior with spiritual powers who sets off on a mission to find and ultimately avenge his father.
 There is even a cute little droid which bleeps and teases and generally acts as the comic relief, sharing a strong bond with creator Nora, who is actually the scientist behind Mandroid’s synthetic parts, although she is understandably horrified to discover that her work has been bastardised by the morally corrupt professor Abbot Reeves (Dotrice).

-In relative B-movie terms, Eliminators is actually very well made, and although the movie is little more than a derivative pastiche of other popular productions of that period, it is so to its credit, proving itself a uniquely memorable piece of plagiarism which carries its own inimitable charm.
+In relative B-movie terms, Eliminators is actually very well made, and though the movie is little more than a derivative pastiche of other popular productions of the period, it is so to its credit, proving itself a uniquely memorable piece of plagiarism which carries its own inimitable charm.
 From the movie’s iconic cover art to its cheapjack special effects and gimmicky characters, this is B-grade 80s excess at its very best, and a true classic of the VHS era.